TCahnaf/PH-Assignment8/README.md

 # 🦸‍♂️ Hero IO

-**Hero IO** is a web application that showcases trending mobile application to users.
+**Hero IO** is a web application that showcases trending mobile applications to users.
 The webpage allows users to install applications and various data is provided regarding the applications.

 ---

 ## 📌  Description
 The webpage utilizes react router for navigating to various pages which include a Home Page, All Apps Page, App Details page and Installed Apps page.
-Relevant data regarding apps are shown using react rechart and each application is designed using a card layout.
+Relevant data regarding apps are shown using React Rechart and each application is designed using a card layout.
 Each app card navigates the user to a page where the apps are shown in more detail using visuals.
 User's are also able to track installed applications and uninstall them.